ldrobnik/fiction-samples/nameless.md

 It can see us from above as we try to hide among brambles, hoping it will mistake our human shapes and movements for those of boar or deer or badgers.
 We freeze, letting blood drip onto moss.

 The buzzard does a figure of eight against the cruelly blue sky.
-The cloaking devices don't let it track us, but it still has its four camera eyes, movement detectors --- who knows how many --- and a machine gun.
+The cloaking devices don't let it track us, but it still has its four camera eyes, movement detectors—who knows how many—and a machine gun.
 It seems to have a mind of its own, and I can't shake the impression that it knows all too well we have to come back for our boy.

 I can call it a buzzard only inside my head.
 Perhaps you called it something else.
 Or maybe, after all those years together, we both came up with the same name, inspired by its looming presence, the silent buzzing sound it produces and the way it makes us feel like rodents in the fields.
 Finally, the buzzard flies away.
 We wait a few tense seconds and dash towards a thicket of spruces.